marcuscaum/chat-room-io/frontend/README.md

 - Tests (integration, unit...)
 - Private chat messages
 - User Profile
-- Name for user object so can mention it with @
 - Better performance for socket server (implement rooms)
 - Prevent weird characters on messages
 - Increase security preventing script injection